-3 In practice, two different and disjoint declarations for both build staff must be generated.
-This problem staves of the keyboard staff must be generated.
+$^{^{3}}$ In practice, two different and disjoint declarations for both 3 In practice, two different and disjoint declarations for both staves of the keyboard staff must be generated.
 This problem is not treated in this article, - all algorithms here treat one single staff only.
 Furthermore, they may appear more voices than mentioned by the title, typically in a coda section.